 Socially Distanced Neighborhood Events

 If you’re deeply craving connection with others, try planning one of these socially distanced outdoor events.
 Each family can participate in their own yard.
-Remind guests to wear their facial coverings at all times.
-Maintain 6 foot distance by spacing individual tables apart from each other.

 - Have a pumpkin carving event with spaced tables.
 Everyone can arrive with their own pumpkin to gut and carve in your backyard.

 - Blast the music and have a nighttime neighborhood Halloween dance party.
 Use hula-hoops spaced apart for kids to stand inside.
 Give participants glow sticks to dance and twirl with.

 - Play Halloween music for a costumed bike parade with the kids on your block.
 Families can sit in their driveways to watch as the kids ride by.

 - Host an Outdoor Cookie Decorating Party using these suggestions from Lake Life State of Mind.

 Even when we’re apart, social media can help build community engagement.
 Invite friends and family to participate in these online events throughout the month of October.

 Create a special Halloween Facebook group and invite members to participate.
 It can be a safe place to share photos of kids in costumes.
 Post awesome autumn activities and share photos for kids to see each other’s crafts.